red-november/dive-book/README.md

 ### Website ScreenShots

-### Front page shows number of Logs and D3 bubble charts for all the obervations from all the users.
+### Front page shows number of logs and D3 bubble charts for all the obervations from all the users.

 ![img](https://github.com/emily6699/scuba-dive-book/blob/readMe/public/pictures/readMePic/frontPagewithBubbleChart.png)

-### Map displays fish icons relating to the freqyency of the observations by dive site for all the users.
+### Map displays fish icons relating to the frequency of the observations by dive site for all the users.

 ![img](https://github.com/emily6699/scuba-dive-book/blob/readMe/public/pictures/readMePic/MapwithFishIcon.png)